 Students interested in the dual award program should begin by enrolling in the Master of Cultural Heritage (A787).

-Expressions of Interest for the 2020 intake from Deakin are OPEN NOW.
-The deadline is Monday, 25 November 2019.
-Expressions of Interest should be sent to Kristal Buckley via email: firstname.lastname@example.org.
+Expressions of Interest for the 2021 intake from Deakin will open in September 2020.
+The deadline will occur in November 2020.
+Expressions of Interest should be sent to Kristal Buckley via email: email@example.com.

 Please include the following:

 - Letter (1 page) expressing interest in the dual award, and briefly outlining the reasons for your interest/motivation in the program, including your career aims, dreams, plans – and why you hold them.